 - Nostalgic Musicbox: Among the artifacts taken to the island is a music box that plays Chopin's Nocturne Op.
 9, #2 in E flat major.
 Emmeline says "That's Chopin!
 I can play it on the piano."
 It's used by the kids growing up as a connection with/nostalgic reminder of their life before the island.
 Sometimes they dance to it.
 None of this is in the book.

 - Raging Stiffie: In the first film, there are many shots of Christopher Atkins swimming naked underwater with an erect penis.
-How did the filmmakers got away with an R rating for that is a mystery.
-In Return Of The Blue Lagoon, Richard wakes up with an erection.
-Well, that sort of happens when you're close to Milla Jovovich.
+How the filmmakers got away with an R rating for that is quite a mystery.
+In Return To The Blue Lagoon, Richard wakes up with an erection; which is sort of what tends to happen to a guy when he's close to Milla Jovovich.

 - Scenery Porn: It even got an Academy Award nomination for its cinematography.

 - Walking Shirtless Scene